 Integrated clinical education is a curriculum design model whereby clinical education experiences are purposively organized within a curriculum.
 In physical therapist education, these experiences are obtained through the exploration of authentic physical therapist roles, responsibilities and values that occur prior to the terminal full time clinical education experience.

-Integrated experiences are coordinated by the academic program and are driven by learning objectives that are synchronous with didactic content delivery across the curricular continuum.
+Integrated experiences are coordinated by the academic program and are driven by learning objectives that are aligned with didactic content delivery across the curricular continuum.
 These experiences allow students to attain professional behaviors, knowledge and/or skills within a variety of environments.
 The supervised experiences also allow for exposure and acquisition across all domains of learning and include student performance assessment.

 For integrated clinical education experiences to qualify towards the minimum number of full-time clinical education weeks required by accreditation (CAPTE) standards, it must be full time and supervised by a physical therapist within a physical therapy workplace environment or practice setting.